hyurl/alar/api.md

 - `extension` Extension name of the module file, by default, it's `.js` (or `.ts` in ts-node).
 - `load(filename: string): any` Loads module from the given file or cache.
-- `unload(filename: string): void` Unloads the module in cache if the file is modified.
+- `unload(filename: string): void` Unloads the module in the cache if the file is modified.

 ```typescript
 // Add a loader to resolve JSON modules.